Classification of Crimes

 Vermont Misdemeanor Crimes by Class and Sentences

-In Vermont, misdemeanors are crimes punishable by less than two years' incarceration.
-Instead of incarceration, the judge can order qualifying defendants to probation, restorative justice programs, or other alternative sentences.
-Learn who qualifies and how.
+In Vermont, misdemeanors are punishable by less than two years' incarceration.
+Alternatively, the judge can order qualifying defendants to probation, restorative justice programs, or other alternative sentences.

 -